Bosos/T-113-VLN1_Hopur3/README.md

   3. Double-click the computer you want to edit or choose the computer and then press alt+E.
   4. Change the things you wanted to edit
   5. Press the *Save* button or press alt+S

+* *(Computers can be double-clicked in the list of computers related to a scientist, to edit.)*

 **Remove a scientist from database**